Radon Inspections

 The EPA recommends that you test your home before putting it on the market and, if necessary, lower your radon levels.
 Save the test results and all information you have about steps that were taken to fix any problems.
 This could be a positive selling point.

-• If You Are Buying a Home…
+- If You Are Buying a Home…

 The EPA recommends that you know what the indoor radon level is in any home you are considering buying.
 Ask the seller for their radon test results.
-If the home has a radon- reduction system, ask the seller for information they have about the system.
+If the home has a radon- reduction system, ask the seller for information they have about the system. - If the home has not yet been tested, you should have the house tested.

-• If you are having a new home built, there are features that can be incorporated into yourhome during construction to reduce radon levels.
+- If you are having a new home built, there are features that can be incorporated into yourhome during construction to reduce radon levels.

-• These radon testing guidelines have been developed specifically to deal with the time- sensitive nature of home purchases and sales, and the potential for radon device interference.
+- These radon testing guidelines have been developed specifically to deal with the time- sensitive nature of home purchases and sales, and the potential for radon device interference.
 These guidelines are slightly different from the guidelines in other EPA publications which provide radon testing and reduction information for non-real estate situations.

 This guide recommends three short-term testing options for real estate transactions.
 The EPA also recommends testing a home in the lowest level which is currently suitable for occupancy, since a buyer may choose to live in a lower area of the home than that used by the seller.